 The at-home exercises will test your core endurance, holding positions of stress for as long as possible (you'll need a timer or someone who can time you).
 You'll also be tested on your balance and co-ordination to understand the differences between your left and right sides.
 We have also added a press-up test in there as well for upper body muscular endurance.

 The 12-minute run will test your fitness.
-Using a wearable, time a 5-minute, easy warm-up (maximum 5 minutes, no harder than 6/10 for effort) and then run as far as you can for 12 minutes.
+Using a wearable, time a 5-10 minute, ramp warm-up (starts easy and then builds to around a 7 out of 10) have a 2-3 min recovery and then run as far as you can for 12 minutes.

 Allow an hour and complete all tests with about 5-10 mins recovery in between.